Ghost Lab: Release

+Broadcast

-BroadcastGhost Lab originally aired on the Discovery Channel Thursday nights at 10:00 p.m. until it was moved to Friday late-nights/Saturday early-mornings due to low viewer ratings.
+Ghost Lab originally aired on the Discovery Channel Thursday nights at 10:00 p.m. until it was moved to Friday late-nights/Saturday early-mornings due to low viewer ratings.
 Each episode started out with a text stating: "The Klinge brothers are investigating..." with Brad and Barry conducting a "head-cam" walkthrough around reportedly haunted locations before they continued with the whole team investigation.

 In 2010, Ghost Lab was canceled after the conclusion of its second season.

+Home video

-Home videoGhost Lab appears on the compilation DVD entitled Paranormal: Haunts and Horrors.
+Ghost Lab appears on the compilation DVD entitled Paranormal: Haunts and Horrors.
 This DVD is produced by the Discovery Channel.
 The episode is "If Walls Could Talk" (S1-E13), in which the Klinge Brothers investigated the Lemp Mansion; it is the first episode on this DVD.

 The Discovery Channel also released two more DVD titles: Ghost Lab: Volume 1, which features the first three episodes of Season 1 ("Disturbing the Peace", "Tombstone", and "Smell of Fear"), and Ghost Lab: Pursuit Of The Paranormal, which features more episodes from Season 1.